Dunkirk (2017)

 Conclusion:

+On first viewing, I left the film underwhelmed.
+There's not too much direct conflict and instead captures the psychological and internal struggles of war that are often overlooked.
+You'll appreciate the film more and more with each viewing and the gritty realism.
+It's a side of war you don't typically see, a retreat, which is not the path you'd normally want to tell a story about but Nolan makes it captivating.
 This is one of the best looking war films and you really see many aspects and perspectives that get lost in the noise and spectacle.
-An intimate war film showcasing gritty touches of humanity: Although it can be dark, Nolan gives us a reason to still fight for it.
+An intimate war film showcasing gritty touches of humanity.
+Although it can be dark, Nolan gives us a reason to still fight for it.

 Recommendations